python/typing/docs/source/unreachable.rst

   cannot prove that the line is unreachable.
-- If we used ``assert False`` instead of ``assert_never()`` in the ``calculate()`` example above, we would not get the benefits of exhaustiveness checking, because the type checker will not warn us if the code is actually reachable.
+- If we used ``assert False`` instead of ``assert_never()`` in the ``calculate()`` example above, we would not get the benefits of exhaustiveness checking.
+If the code is actually reachable, the type checker will not warn us and we could hit the assertion at runtime.

 While ``assert False`` is the most idiomatic way to express this pattern, any statement that ends execution will do.
 For example, you could raise